-Visit Enid is the official Sports Commission for the City of Enid and is a member of the National Association of Sports Commissions (NASC).
+Visit Enid is the official Sports Commission for the City of Enid and is a member of Sports ETA (Sports Events & Tourism Association).
 Its sports facilities are among the best in the state.

 Stride Bank Center opened across the street from David Allen Memorial Ballpark in June, 2013 and is the home arena for Enid High basketball and volleyball.
 It serves as a host for OSSAA postseason tournaments and events as well as the Mid America Nationals Wrestling Championship each December.
 In July 2018, the Champions Indoor Football (CIF) league announced it was expanding to Enid.
 The Oklahoma Flying Aces began play at the Stride Bank Center in April 2019 and is Oklahoma's only indoor football team.

-D. Bruce Selby Stadium is home to Enid Plainsmen football and soccer and also is the venue for several OSSAA state championship events and for the first time will play host to the NJCAA Region II Postseason Soccer Tournament in November, 2019.
+D. Bruce Selby Stadium is home to Enid Plainsmen football and soccer, the venue for several OSSAA state championship events and for the first time will play host to the NJCAA Region II Postseason Soccer Tournament in November, 2019.

-Thanks to its 21 public courts, Enid played host to the 2018 State Games of Oklahoma Tennis Tournament, the first time a State Games tennis event was held outside of the Oklahoma City metro area.
-After being so impressed with its 2018 event, Enid will host the State Games of Oklahoma Tennis Tournament again in 2019.
+Thanks to its 21 public courts, Enid played host to the 2018 and 2019 State Games of Oklahoma Tennis Tournament.
+The 2018 tournament was the first time a State Games tennis event was held outside of the Oklahoma City metro area.

 Click here to learn more about Enid sports facilities. or contact Visit Enid's Rob Houston at 580.616.7369.
 Bring your sporting event to Enid, where the Wins come sweeping down the plains!